chaoss/website/release/202008/metrics-head-rc.md

 # CHAOSS Metrics
-### Release 202008
+### Upcoming Release 202008 [Under Review]

+CHAOSS metrics are identified and defined using a continuous release process.
+The metrics are officially released biannually following a 30 day comment period.
+To contribute to the release or comment on metrics under review, please follow the links provided in the working group tables located below.

+To obtain a pdf copy of previous releases or see what is new in this release please visit the [release notes page](https://chaoss.community/release-history/).

+To make suggestions or edits to this webpage please visit the [website repo](https://github.com/chaoss/website) and open an issue or create a pull request.

+#### Disclaimer

-*Released metrics are only a subset of metric ideas that are being developed.
-If you would like to learn more and discuss different metrics please visit the working group repositories.
-The metrics are sorted into Focus Areas.
+Released metrics are only a subset of metric ideas that are being developed.
+CHAOSS makes no assertions about the completeness of this list.
+If you would like to learn more about metrics, suggest new metrics, and or help define metrics please visit the working group repositories.

+The CHAOSS project recognizes that there are ethical and legal challenges when using the metrics and software provided by the CHAOSS community.
+The particular challenges arise in the use that is specific to your context.

+* Ethical challenges exist around protecting community members and empowering them with their personal information.

+* Legal challenges exist around GDPR and similar laws or regulations that protect personal information of community members.

+## Focus Areas by Working Group

+ *CHAOSS metrics are sorted into Focus Areas.
 CHAOSS uses a Goal-Question-Metric format to present metrics.
 Individual metrics are released based on identified goals and questions.
 The metrics include a detail page with definitions, objectives, and examples.*

-## Focus Areas by Working Group
 #### Common Metrics WG
 * [What](#user-content-focus-area---what)
 * [When](#user-content-focus-area---when)